-• TBA
+TBA

-- Putting it all together; Work on Final Proposals - Complete Draft of Full Proposal Due for second half of class - Internal Peer Review Process
+- Putting it all together; Work on Final Proposals - Final Proposal Due no later than May 7th, 2013 at 11:59 PM. - Internal Peer Review Process

 X. Americans with Disabilities Statement.

 Whenever possible, and in accordance with 504/ADA guidelines, the University of Houston will attempt to provide reasonable academic accommodations to students who request and require them.
 Please call 713-743-5400 for more assistance.
 Instructors may not provide accommodations without supporting documentation from the UH Center for Students with DisAbilities.